NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ## Final steps

-At this point you don't need the jump server created to configure the EKS environment for the FSxN File System, so feel free to `terminate` it (i.e. destroy it).
+At this point you don't need the jump server used to configure the EKS environment for the FSxN File System, so feel free to `terminate` it (i.e. destroy it).

 Other than that, you are welcome to deploy other applications that need persistent storage.